Yang, Rasmussen, and Friedman

 Although the overall life

-expectancy increased dramatically for adults with Down syndrome, the researchers
+expectancy increased dramatically for adults with Down syndrome, CDC research has

 found that the improvement was most noticeable in whites with Down syndrome.

 Blacks and people of other races had a significantly shorter lifespan than whites.
 The authors postulated that this discrepancy is a function

 syndrome living longer and healthier lives if they receive good quality preventive health